GROUNDING OURSELVES IN RADICAL GIVING

 Following the lead of movements means not just giving representation and voice to movement leaders, but actual power.
-Whether it’s taking the responsibility to adapt to relational dynamics or processes that are different from what we understand or trusting leaders when they share challenges rather than questioning, we actively strive to center what movements teach and tell us.
+Whether it’s taking the responsibility to adapt to relational dynamics or processes that are different from what we understand, to trusting leaders when they share challenges rather than questioning, we actively strive to center what movements teach and tell us.
 We also understand that means being ready to have difficult conversations around accountability.